Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Introduction

 So far the most powerful and sophisticated technique for multigraph edge-coloring is the method of Tashkinov trees \cite{T}, which generalizes the earlier methods of Vizing fans \cite{V} and Kierstead paths \cite{Ki}.
 (These methods are named after the authors who invented them, respectively.)
-Most approximate results described above Theorem \ref{ThmGS} were obtained by using the method of Tashkinov trees.
+Most recent results described above Theorem \ref{ThmGS} were obtained by using the method of Tashkinov trees.
 As remarked by McDonald \cite{Mc}, the Goldberg-Seymour conjecture and ideas culminating in this method are two cornerstones in modern edge-coloring.
-Nevertheless, this method suffers some theoretical limitation when applied to prove the conjecture; the reader is referred to Asplund and McDonald \cite{AM} for detailed information.
-Despite various attempts to extend the Tashkinov trees (see, for instance, \cite{GT,GG,CYZ,S,SSTF}), the difficulty encountered by the method remains unresolved.
-Even worse, new problem emerges: it becomes very difficult to preserve the structure of an extended Tashkinov tree under Kempe changes (the most useful tool in edge-coloring theory).
+Nevertheless, this method suffers some theoretical limitation when applied to prove the conjecture; see Asplund and McDonald \cite{AM} for detailed information.
+Despite various attempts to extend the Tashkinov trees (see, for instance, \cite{GT,GG,CYZ,S,SSTF}), the difficulty encountered by the method remains unresolved and, undesirably, another problem emerges: it becomes very difficult to preserve the structure of an extended Tashkinov tree under Kempe changes (the most useful tool in edge-coloring theory).
 In this paper we introduce a new type of extended Tashkinov trees and develop an effective control mechanism over Kempe changes, which can overcome all the aforementioned difficulties.
+The reader is referred to Chen and Jing \cite{GG} for a prototype of this control mechanism and its role in the derivation of the best approximate result on the Goldberg-Seymour conjecture presently available.

 2mm